I’m not a fan of Valentine’s Day.

 There will never be a day that is all perfectly neat and tidy – this might be as good as it gets.
 Will you take it or leave it?

-It is possible to thrive and not merely survive, smack dab in the midst and muck of your discomfort (pick up your Surviving to Thriving worksheets here).
+It is possible to thrive and not merely survive, smack dab in the midst and muck of your discomfort (access the free ALIP resource library for more support).

 Expending all your energy trying to order your world perfectly leaves very little energy for creativity and exploration, for rest or play (ask me how I know!); I wonder what it would feel like to loosen your grip.